ahilbers/importance_subsampling/README.md

 ## How to cite

-If you use this repository for further research, please cite the following paper:
+If you use this repository for further research, please cite the following papers:

 - AP Hilbers, DJ Brayshaw, A Gandy (2019).
 Importance subsampling: improving power system planning under climate-based uncertainty.
 Applied Energy, 251 (113114), doi:[10.1016/j.apenergy.2019.04.110](https://doi.org/10.1016/j.apenergy.2019.04.110).

+- AP Hilbers, DJ Brayshaw, A Gandy (2020).
+Importance subsampling for power system planning under multi-year demand and weather uncertainty. *In press*.

 ## Contact

-Adriaan Hilbers.
-Department of Mathematics, Imperial College London. [aph416@ic.ac.uk](mailto:aph416@ic.ac.uk).
+[Adriaan Hilbers](https://ahilbers.github.io/).
+Department of Mathematics, Imperial College London. [a.hilbers17@imperial.ac.uk](mailto:a.hilbers17@imperial.ac.uk).

 ## Acknowledgements

 Models are constructed in the modelling framework `Calliope`, created by Stefan Pfenninger and Bryn Pickering.
-See [callio.pe](hptts://callio.pe) or the following paper for details:
+See [callio.pe](https://callio.pe) or the following paper for details:

-- S Pfenninger and B Pickering (2018).
+- Pfenninger, S. and Pickering, B. (2018).
 Calliope: a multi-scale energy systems modelling framework.
 Journal of Open Source Software, 3(29), 825, doi:[10.21105/joss.00825](https://doi.org/10.21105/joss.00825).

-The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following papers:
+The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper and dataset:

-- HC Bloomfield, DJ Brayshaw, LC Shaffrey, PJ Coker and HE Thornton (2016).
-Quantifying the increasing sensitivity of power systems to climate variability.
-Environmental Research Letters, 11 (12).
-124025.
-ISSN 1748­ 9326 doi:[10.1088/1748­9326/11/12/124025](https://doi.org/10.1088/1748­9326/11/12/124025)

-- DJ Cannon, DJ Brayshaw, J Methven, PJ Coker, D Lenaghan (2015).
-Using reanalysis data to quantify extreme wind power generation statistics: A 33 year case study in Great Britain.
-Renewable Energy, 75 , 767 – 778. doi:[10.1016/j.renene.2014.10.024](https://doi.org/10.1016/j.renene.2014.10.024)

-- DR Drew, DJ Cannon, DJ Brayshaw, JF Barlow, PJ Coker (2015).
-The impact of future offshore wind farms on wind power generation in Great Britain.
-Resources, 4 , 155–171. doi:[10.3390/resources4010155](https://doi.org/10.3390/resources4010155).
+- Bloomfield, H. C., Brayshaw, D. J. and Charlton-Perez, A. (2019) Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
+Meteorological Applications.
+ISSN 1469-8080 (In Press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)

+- HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
+MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
+University of Reading.
+Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239)